wgc-hackathon/covid/README.md

 COVID variants are cropping up all over the world.
 Some are showing resistance to vaccines and out-compete the original strains.
-Predicting the next variant of concern will help researchers get ahead of the virus.
-This project will explore and evaluate methods of predicting the next variant of concern.

 This project aims to analyse several aspects of the [COVID-19 pandemic](https://www.gov.uk/coronavirus) using publicly available datasets with a focus on identifying or predicting the next variant of concern.
+This will help researchers get ahead of the virus.

+## Forum and workshop

+Throughout the hackathon, there will be a forum (insert link here) where you can ask your questions and we will be on hand to help.
+There will also be an opportunity to ask questions at our workshop, where we will be covering the biological concepts underpinning this project and going through how you might produce a report.
+Register for the workshop here: (insert link)

+## Contributing

 ### Data resources

 The first step might be to look at the data already available openly to researchers.
 COG-UK have a great [set of resources](https://www.cogconsortium.uk/tools-analysis/public-data-analysis-2/) to explore and use in your hackathon research.
 It would be great if you could familiarise yourself with some of those pages, but they are not always clear so please raise any issues asking questions and we will be happy to help answering them.

 ### Outcomes